Developer who loves teaching

 Paid day of work

-You’ll meet a few more members of the team and work on a independent project.
-It's challenging, but most people say it's fun!
+You’ll meet a few more members of the team and work on an independent project.
+It's challenging, but most people say it's fun, and we'll pay you $1,000 for your efforts!

 • 6